magiclane/magiclane-maps-sdk-examples-for-android/HelloSdk/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following feature:
 - How the Maps SDK for Android can be integrated into your project.

 ## Build instructions